Wolf-dot/cybersec-blog-1/posts/fourthpost.md

     - posts
 ---

-SSL is very important as simple HTTP provides no encryption and we'd be leaving our traffic for anyone to read.
+Simple HTTP provides no encryption, leaving our traffic for anyone to read.

-To use SSL we need a certificate which is used during a handshake and confirms our identity.
+To use SSL, the encryption protocol in HTTPS, we need a certificate which is used during a handshake and confirms our identity as well as a private and public key.
+During a handshake the identites of connecting parties are confirmed and they use their public and private keys to encrypt and decrypt their conversation.
+That means that if someone intercepts our traffic they won't be able to read it or tamper with it, since the encrypted messages are signed with our certificates.
 You can go to websites which provide paid or free certificates, but we're going to use a self signed certificate.
-A self-signed certificate still would show a warning on your browser, but we'd graduate to https.
+A self-signed certificate will still show a warning on your browser, but we'd graduate to HTTPS.

-I'll use openssl to generate self-signed certificates for the reverse-proxy because it'll be facing the "outside world", our attacker stays hidden.
+I'll use openssl to generate self-signed certificates only for the reverse-proxy because it'll be facing the "outside world".
+Our attacker stays hidden behind it and will only get traffic from reverse-proxy.

-reverse-proxy:
+Reverse-proxy:

 ``` bash
 apk add openssl